amplitude/amplitude-docs/content/collections/experiment-sdks/en/experiment-jvm.md

 | `config` | optional | The client [configuration](#configuration) used to customize SDK client behavior. |

 {{partial:admonition type="tip" heading="Flag streaming"}}
-Use the `streamUpdates` [configuration](#configuration-1) to get flag config updates pushed to SDK (default false), instead of polling every `flagConfigPollingIntervalMillis` milliseconds.
-The time for SDK to receive the update after saving is generally under 1 second.
-It will fallback to polling if streaming failed.
-Configure `flagConfigPollingIntervalMillis` [configuration](#configuration-1) to determine the time flag configs take to update once modified (default 30s) as well for fallback.
+Use the `streamUpdates` [configuration](#configuration-1) to push flag config updates to the SDK (default `false`), instead of polling every `flagConfigPollingIntervalMillis` milliseconds.
+The time for SDK to receive the update after saving is generally under one second.
+It will revert to polling if streaming fails.
+Configure `flagConfigPollingIntervalMillis` [configuration](#configuration-1) to set the time flag configs take to update once modified (default 30s), as well for fallback.
 {{/partial:admonition}}

 #### Configuration